Soliprem/gumslingers/system-en.typ

 #rule-box(title: [Assigning Abilities])[
   Ability scores are tracked by increasing die size.
 The starting point for all abilities is d6.

-  Based on character choices, base ability scores can change.
+  Based on character creation choices, base ability scores can change.
 For example, an excellent marksman might start with a d8 or d10 in Aim instead of the usual d6.
-Conversely, a simple farmhand might start with a d4 in Fast Talk.
+Conversely, a simple farmhand might start with a d4 in Gift of the Gab.

   _$ "d4" <- "d6" -> "d8" -> "d10" -> "d12" $_
 ]